Disclosure / Affiliate Notice:

 - hanging fabric shelves

-- the floor becomes visually crowded
+- the space becomes visually cluttered

-- reaching the back pairs becomes difficult
+- accessing pairs becomes harder

-- new shoes get placed wherever there is space
+- new shoes get placed randomly

 Drawers vs Open Storage

-- fabric drawers inside shelf units
+- fabric drawers

 - pull-out bins